-Kulekhara or Talmakhna (hygrophila auriculata, family: acanthaceae) is an annual thorny herb with straight stem.
-The plant is very popular as a medicinal plant in Bangladesh as well as Indian subcontinent.
+Kulekhara or Talmakhna (Hygrophila auriculata, family: Acanthaceae) is a stout and erect herb with straight and undivided stem.
+The spiny plant is very popular as a medicinal plant in Bangladesh as well as the Indian subcontinent.

-Leaves and thorns grow from each node.
+Leaves are lanceolate, subsessile, acute at both ends with long whitish hairs, dense with straight and stout thorns that grow from each node.
 Outer leaves are longer than the inner ones.
 Both leaves and thorns remain in upward direction.

 Flowers in axillary whorls.
 They are bright violet or bluish purple and red, sometimes whitish with soft and minor hair, corolla 2-lipped.
 Flower blooms in the winter.